kirm1/KirmKit/README.md

 # KirmKit

-A Tool kit I made (credit to DDoS-Ripper And Th3Inspector repos that i used in it)
+A Tool kit I made (credit to DDoS-Ripper that i used in it)

 # Download 📡
 ----------